Francesco16p/SMA/CushingProbit.md

 ## Laplace and skew-modal approximations

-Let us now obtain both the Gaussian Laplace and the skew-modal approximations of the posterior distribution.This process involves the computation of the posterior mode (MAP), of the observed information and of the third log-likelihood derivative.
+Let us now obtain both the Gaussian Laplace and the skew-modal approximations of the posterior distribution.
+This process involves the computation of the posterior mode (MAP), of the observed information and of the third log-likelihood derivative.

 ### Evaluation of the posterior mode